serradura/u-case/README.md

 result.service.is_a?(Steps::ConvertToNumbers) # true

 result.on_failure do |_message, service|
-  puts "#{service.class.name} was the service responsible by the failure" } # Steps::ConvertToNumbers was the service responsible by the failure end
+  puts "#{service.class.name} was the service responsible for the failure" } # Steps::ConvertToNumbers was the service responsible for the failure end
 ```